ky-feng/data-projects/literature/index.md

 ![plot_wordspropunique.png](https://ky-feng.github.io/data-projects/literature/plot_wordspropunique.png)

 The graph seems to demonstrate a negative correlation, though not very strong.
-Let's check just to make sure:
+Let's look at the data, and run some analysis for fun.

+## Data Analysis

+### Correlation

 ```
 > cor(novels$prop_uniquewords,novels$words)